yonkahlon/Zenject/README.md

 This project is open source.
 You can find the official repository [here](https://github.com/modesttree/Zenject).

 For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
+You can also follow @Zenject on twitter for updates.
 Finally, you can also email me directly at svermeulen@modesttree.com

 ## <a id="features"></a>Features